Posts: 1317

 I think that I have made myself a little bit clearer when speaking about the duality of determinism and indeterminism.

+I see the importance of recognition of this aspect as a law of nature for the benefit of atheism for reasons I have already expressed in previos threads.
 The philosopher takes it yet a step further and stumbles on the Problem Of Induction so rightly identified by David Hume as a critical issue in our thinking.
 The philosopher would say that the results of previous experiments in no way logically guarantee the outcome of the next experiment.
 It is not an absolute but a probable.
 Hume couldn't fix this shortcoming and nobody has ever found a way out of it.
 That the sun has risen every day for millions of years is not an absolute guarantee that it will rise tomorrow.
 Essentially there are two methods of reasoning deduction and induction.
 Only strict deductive logic can yield absolute results and only in the sense that given that the assumptions are true and the deduction is sound, the conclusion is absolute.
 Empirical science heavily leans on inductive methods, as does your Ohm Law, and therefore can't give absolute results.

 "I'm like a rabbit suddenly trapped, in the blinding headlights of vacuous crap" - Tim Minchin in "Storm"